 4. Thinking outside the self logic

-To be honest, we often limit in one thought or style when designing a product.
+To be honest, we often limit ourselves to one thought or style when designing a product.
 At least to say, apples and oranges all have love.
-It is difficult to find issues as a self-centered.
-When we lose the inspiration, why not ask other people for the candid opinion?
+It is difficult to find issues that are self-centered.
+When we lose inspiration, why not ask other people for their candid opinion?

 5. Stay social

 As we said, gamification is an important and fun aspect to bring to any event to boost user engagement.
-However, you need to do more on social.
+However, you need to do more on social media.
 Once you have a unique hashtag use it on Twitter, Facebook, Instagram and Google+ to stay connected to your audience.
-All of this social activity is something that needs to happen pre, during and post event.
+All of this social activity is something that needs to happen pre, during and post events.
 Companies that engage attendees at all steps of an event have better ROI and engagement.
-This will lead to a better user experience in the long run because your event will be seen as more than just a onetime thing.
+This will lead to a better user experience in the long run because your event will be seen as more than just a one time thing.
 So be sure to update all your social accounts weekly – not just when your event is running!